For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Toilets without dual flush settings (which let you choose how much water to flush) use an average of up to 13 litres of water for every single flush.

-You can reduce the amount of water used by putting a brick in your toilet cistern.
-This will reduce the amount of water in each flush without affecting any of the pressure.
+You can reduce the amount of water used by putting a brick or a big plastic bottle filled with water in your toilet cistern.
+This will reduce the amount of water in each flush without affecting the pressure.

 Otherwise, the simple solution would be to flush less.